carblue/acos5/README.md

 Windows<br>
 It's possible to build acos5.dll and acos5_pkcs15.dll on Windows with adaptions within the 3 build.rs files.
 But for me (Windows 10), the v0.20.0/x64 OpenSC supplied opensc.dll is unusable (missing dependencies in dependency walker), thus unable to use/test the driver on Windows.

+Secure Messaging<br>
+Secure Messaging SM is complicated with ACOS5, thus refer to the reference manual for details.
+The driver supports SM for many commands, but not all, and it's also hardware dependant, whether a command supports SM at all.
+Basically, during file/directory creation, decision is taken whether/what is forced to happen SM protected and the referred SE record decides upon SM mode authenticate/encrypt.